apogeejs/ApogeeJS-website/README.md

-# hax-deploy
+#apogee-deploy

-This repository is used to push the hax web site to heroku.
+This repository is used to construct the properly versioned apogee web site.